 Form I-551: The Guide to the Green Card

 Do you want to immigrate to the U.S.?
 Or have you already started the process and are wondering what types of documents will grant you the permanent resident status you so desperately need?
 The good news is it’s much simpler than you think.

-Form I-551 (or a Green Card as it was formerly known as) is the document you need to get.
+Form I-551 (or a Green Card as it was formerly known) is the document you need to get.
 This document will enable you to immigrate to the U.S. on permanent resident status.
-There are different ways you can get a Form I-551.
+There are different ways you can get Form I-551.
 Let us show you how.

 Well, an I-551 Form is a Green Card.
 In the olden days, this document used to be green in color and was therefore called a “green card”.
-The basic of the document remain the same.
+The basics of the document remains the same.
 It just got a new legal name – the I-551 Form.

 In addition to permanent residency, a Green Card also grants you Employment Authorization.
 This is the right to work in the U.S. If you are in the process of applying for your I-551 Form, you can file for a Green Card EAD.
 This will grant you a temporary right to employment while you wait for your Green Card.

 Take note a Green Card does not fulfill the role of a passport.
 You’ll need to carry both your Green Card and original passport (from your country of citizenship) whenever you want to cross the U.S. border.
 You will also need to replace a lost Green Card.